 Here is what you need to be looking for in a broker in terms of safety mechanisms:

 • Segregation of client funds.
 Keeping client funds in segregated bank accounts from the ones used for the broker’s corporate capital negates the risk of accounting errors.
-Most CFI entities guarantee that client funds are kept in segregated accounts from the accounts used by the broker for its own corporate capital.
+All CFI entities guarantee that client funds are kept in segregated accounts from the accounts used by the broker for its own corporate capital.

 • Negative balance protection.
 This safety mechanism removes the risk of trading losses exceeding the account balance.
 In other words, the losses you incur from trading are capped at the amount you have put in your trading account.
-Some CFI entities ensure negative balance protection.
+All CFI entities ensure negative balance protection.

 • Compensation scheme.
 A compensation scheme protects traders against the broker’s liabilities if the company becomes insolvent.
 Clients of Credit Financier Invest Limited are protected by up to GBP 85,000 under the Financial Services Compensation Scheme (FSCS).
 Clients of Credit Financier Invest (CFI) Limited are protected by up to EUR 20,000 under the Investor Compensation Fund (ICF).